 - After implementing the communication channels through Salesforce, defining the specific stages where we would like to collect customer feedback will be a breeze.
 Using Salesforce Surveys, we can quickly generate great surveys which could be automatically sent out when there is a specific case closed, an opportunity stage has changed, or even when there is secure communication through WhatsApp, which will allow Jonathan and his team to collect feedback at the right time and further understand the segmented areas of improvement.

 Phase 4: Feedback & Support

-As with every implementation, it takes time to analyze the results of our work including direct & indirect operations.
-We have provided direct support to AppWay for 2 months as part of our hyper-care methodology which allowed us and our customers to fine-tune their solution.
+As with every implementation, it takes time to analyze the results of our work, including direct & indirect operations.
+We have provided direct support to AppWay for two months as part of our hyper-care methodology, allowing us and our customers to fine-tune their solution.
 The following key metrics were achieved: